José de la Luz Sáenz: Early life and education

-Military Service in World War I
+Military service in World War I

 In February 1918, Sáenz volunteered for military service during World War I. He enlisted as a private in the Intelligence Section of the 360th Infantry Regiment, part of the 90th Division of the American Expeditionary Forces (AEF).
 His linguistic abilities soon led to his assignment as an interpreter and intelligence clerk in France.
 He performed duties ranging from translating military documents to interrogating German prisoners of war and liaising with French officers and civilians.

 While overseas, Sáenz kept a detailed war diary written in Spanish.
 His entries convey a mix of idealism, patriotism, and profound disillusionment.
 Despite his commitment to American democratic ideals, Sáenz recorded the discrimination he and fellow Mexican American soldiers endured—from unequal treatment in the ranks to being overlooked for promotion and recognition.
 In one diary entry dated August 1918, he noted that he would now use the typewriter—his “weapon”—to fight for justice and truth.

-His unit participated in the Meuse-Argonne Offensive, one of the deadliest operations of the war.
-Despite being exposed to great danger, Sáenz survived and returned to Texas after the armistice.
+His unit participated in the Battle of Saint-Mihiel and the Meuse-Argonne Offensive, the latter being the largest battle in United States military history and the deadliest campaign in the history of the United States Army.
+Sáenz returned to Texas after the armistice.

-Postwar reflections and publication
+World War I diary and postwar publication

-Upon returning to the U.S., Sáenz compiled and expanded his wartime writings into a book-length manuscript.
-In 1933, he published "Los México-Americanos en la Gran Guerra y su contingent en pro de la democracia, la humanidad y la justicia" (“The Mexican Americans in the Great War and Their Contribution to Democracy, Humanity, and Justice”), which was reissued in 2014 under the title The World War I Diary of José de la Luz Sáenz, translated and edited by Emilio Zamora.
+In 1933, fourteen years after Sáenz's last diary entry, he published "Los México-Americanos y La Gran Guerra y Su Contingent en Pro de la Democracia, la Humanidad y la Justicia: Mi Diario Particular" (“The Mexican Americans in the Great War and Their Contribution to Democracy, Humanity, and Justice”), which was reissued in 2014 under the title The World War I Diary of José de la Luz Sáenz, translated and edited by Emilio Zamora.
+The diary covers a period of 16 months, from his enlistment in the Army in February 1918 through his discharge in June 1919.
+It is the only diary authored by a Mexican-American member of the U.S. Military from World War I.

-The diary stands as a vital document, providing historians with insight into the dual struggle of Mexican Americans—fighting for democracy abroad while being denied full citizenship rights at home.
+The diary stands as a vital document, providing historians with insight into the dual struggle of Mexican Americans fighting for democracy abroad while being denied full citizenship rights at home.